nh-server/Kurisu/cogs/assistance-cmds/newver.switch.md

 Currently, the latest Switch system firmware is `{nx_firmware}`.

 If your Switch is **unpatched**:
-Atmosphere and Hekate **DO NOT** currently support {nx_firmware}, and unpatched units will always be hackable, you will just have to wait until AMS and Hekate update.
+Atmosphere and Hekate currently support {nx_firmware}, and unpatched units will always be hackable.
-You should follow the precautions in our update guide, and always update Atmosphere and Hekate before updating the system firmware.
+You should follow the precautions in our update guide if already hacked, and always update Atmosphere and Hekate before updating the system firmware.

 If your Switch is **hardware patched**:
 Stay on the lowest possible firmware version.
 Any Switch that is patched and above 7.0.1 is unlikely to be hackable.